josepablortiz/SuperResolucion/README.md

 # SuperResolucion
-Implementation of a Encoder-Decoder Convolution Neural Network for image Upsampling
+Implementation of a Encoder-Decoder(UNet) Convolution Neural Network for image Upsampling